Bioinformatics-Core-Facility-Jena/Phylogenetics-Workshop-2020/README.md

 ------
 All workshop materials, like slides, notes or usefull links will be uploaded later here:

-* *The links to the material used will appear here later...*
+* *The links to the material used will appear later here...*

 If you have any further question or comment...
 ------